 The Remuneration Committee is responsible for ensuring that the mix of incentives reflects the company’s needs, establishes an appropriate balance between fixed and variable remuneration, and is based on targets that are appropriately stretching, verifiable and relevant, and which take account of risk.
 This is achieved through a market related base salary, plus a range of benefits and an annual bonus scheme set to reward achievement of group or divisional EBITDA targets, cash controls and personal objectives.

 The remuneration of Non Executives is set by the Executive Directors.
+In consultation, where appropriate, with the chair of the Remuneration Committee.

 In addition, the Committee regularly reviews the group’s internal financial controls and risk management systems and ensures appropriate procedures are in place such as for bribery and whistleblowing.
 As the external auditor provide other services in addition to the group’s audit, it also annually reviews the independence and objectivity of the auditor and the effectiveness of the audit.